erickndava/erickndava.github.io/_posts/2025-07-07-Week-2-Cracking-the-Code-with-Arrays.md

 - One of the challenges this week, *Scrabble,* pushed my limits of **programmatic thinking**.
 I couldn't quickly crack the problem and find an approach.
 I had to go through the solution guide without a ready approach of my own.
 I learnt that it's okay to not know and it is all part of developing programmatic thinking muscle.
 My understanding of arrays improved as I could understand the solution easily, but getting the idea/ approach is what I lacked.

 - **Pseudo-coding** really helps with the thought process and helps break down the problem into bite-sized parts.
 You quickly realise where functions can be employed and you're able to **abstract** as much as possible.
 This isolation of 'small solutions' makes the problem look much smaller and surmountable.

+- This week the training wheels are still on but the pushes and directions are became fewer and fewer.
+A very 'weak' framework to tackling the problem set is provided.
+I had a lot of **Rubber-ducking**, with *CS50 Duck Debugger* and a lot of ***Debug50*** as well.
+With the third task of the problem set, it took me a while to notice a *variable assignment* error which produced partially correct output.
+It was an exciting time debugging and similarly frustrating since I knew the code was correct, that's when the Duck really helped.

+- With a 'correct' and functioning program at hand I asked the AI to check design, ***design50***.
+My program worked alright but there we a number of design change suggestions.
+My programmatic thinking is improving.
+I should focus as well on **improving design**.